Total Request Live: Post-Carson Daly era

-In September 2006, TRL reached its eighth anniversary and, at that point, it was the longest-running live program that MTV had ever produced.
-It is also the third-longest-running program of all time in the network's history, following behind The Real World, which has aired for the past 21 years, and 120 Minutes, which aired for 17 years.
-Around this time, TRL began airing officially on just four days a week (Monday through Thursday), as opposed to all five weekdays.

-On November 2, 2006, TRL introduced what was billed as the first-ever hip hop public service announcement on global warming.
+In September 2006, TRL reached its eighth anniversary and, at that point, the show was the longest-running live program that MTV had ever produced.
+Around this time, it began airing four days a week (Monday through Thursday), instead of all five weekdays.
+On November 2, 2006, the show introduced what was billed as the first-ever hip hop public service announcement on global warming.
 The three-minute piece, titled "Trees", warned about deforestation and the dangers of global warming.
 The video corresponded with MTV's social campaign, Break the Addiction, as part of think MTV.

-The hosts of TRL in 2008 were Damien Fahey and Lyndsey Rodrigues.
-Additionally, Stephen Colletti, former cast member on Laguna Beach, has appeared on TRL as host numerous times.
-The rest of the VJs are or have been working on separate projects.
-Hilarie Burton left TRL in 2004, after joining the cast of The WB/CW's One Tree Hill, playing Peyton Sawyer.
-Quddus hosted from 2001 to 2006.
-He left to move to California to be a host of TV One Access.

 On May 22, 2007, TRL celebrated its 2000th episode, showing highlights from the past 2000 episodes, and a special countdown of ten of the most successful videos to ever appear on the show.
 Justin Timberlake's "Cry Me a River" topped the special countdown.

-The end of TRL
+By 2008, the only remaining hosts of TRL were Fahey and Rodrigues.
+Burton left TRL in 2004 after joining the cast of The WB/CW's One Tree Hill.
+Quddus departed in 2006 and became host of TV One Access.
+Minnillo left in 2007 and resumed an acting career.